Injury and Accident Lawyers in Washington Helping Victims get Compensation

 Punitive damages are often rewarded in automobile accidents when the defendant caused the accident because of drinking and driving or another extreme negligent act – such as talking on the phone and driving.
 DUIs, for example, are illegal.
 Therefore, the individual got behind the wheel knowing that he or she was putting others at harm and breaking the law; in this case, he or she could be forced to pay compensatory and punitive damages.

-Speak with an Accident Attorney Today
+Speak with an Accident Lawyer in Washington Today

-If you were injured in a car accident, contact the attorneys at Brett McCandlis Brown, PLLC today.
+If you were injured in a car accident, contact the personal injury attorneys at Brett McCandlis Brown, PLLC today.
 We offer free consultations and our attorneys are here to ensure that you are compensated fully for your injuries, losses, and emotional suffering.
 Schedule a free consultation to discuss your case now at 800-925-1875, or fill out our online contact form with your legal questions.